Pnut2K/PnutSonicChanges/README.md

   -Dash attack f4-7 base knockback decreased
       70 --> 60

-  -New graphics and sounds for nair (stats unchanged)
+  -New graphics and sounds for certain moves for visibility or flavor (Nair, SideB, Down/NeutralB, Dash attack, Jumps, Blast attack)

   -Back throw start and end sped up by 25%

-  -New GFX for sideB

   -New up air
       Landing lag 24